TBC-DB/Database/README.md

 It must be applied after creating the `mangos` database from your CMaNGOS core distribution [cmangos-tbc] from [CMaNGOS Project].

 For Easy Installation Edit The Following Windows Batch File `./Windows_Install_Script.bat` if you are a Windows User and configure the Installation Options Setting Your MYSQL Database Names, Passwords and Source Folders.
+Optionally specify an alternate hostname to make the script run the SQL on a remote MySQL database server (eg: a Linux host) - requires additional user/privilege creation on the remote MySQL server).

 It will provide you a Menu With Various Installation Options and Configurations That Have Greatly Simplified The Process.